Exploring the vision of Daria D’Antonio, CCS, AFC, and the mysteries of “Parthenope”

 Was there any need for additional lighting?

 Given the setting of the house, I used a lot of natural light.
-However, I also utilized many ARRI M-series projectors; let’s say the whole fleet from M18 to ARRIMAX 18/12.
+However, I also utilized many ARRI M-series fixtures; let’s say the whole fleet from M18 to ARRIMAX 18/12.
 In any case, there were many different lights on set.

 Celeste Della Porta and Gary Oldman in “Parthenope”